thementat42/Manganese/docs/01_variables.md

 In a pointer declaration, `const` can be used in two ways:

-- `const ptr <type>`: creates a pointer which cannot be moved (i.e., cannot be changed to point to another memory address).
-This can be read as "a constant pointer to a(n) `<type>`"
+- `const <variable name> : ptr <type>`: creates a pointer which cannot be moved (i.e., cannot be changed to point to another memory address).
+The underlying value can still be modified.
+This can be read as "a constant named `<variable name>` which is a pointer to a `<type>`"
-- `ptr const <type>`: creates a pointer which cannot be used to modify the value it points to.
-This can be read as "a pointer to a constant `<type>`"
+- `let <variable name> : ptr const <type>`: creates a pointer which cannot be used to modify the value it points to, but can be moved to point to another memory address.
+This can be read as "a variable named `<variable name>` which is a pointer to a constant `<type>`"

-Combining these two (`const ptr const <type>`) creates a pointer variable which can neither be reassigned nor used to modify its underlying value.
+Combining these two (`const <variable name> : ptr const <type>`) creates a pointer variable which can neither be reassigned nor used to modify its underlying value.

-`const` always applies to the type immediately to its right.
-So a declaration like `const ptr const ptr int` creates a pointer to a pointer to an integer which:
-    - cannot be moved to point to some other pointer
-    - cannot be used to change the pointer it points to
-    - can be used to modify the value pointed to by the pointer it points to

 For more information on Manganese's memory management system, see the [memory documentation](/docs/10_memory_management.md).